-The Rugby Sevens format is fast becoming one of the most popular sporting codes in the world, and is now ready to host the seventh edition of their World Cup.
+The Rugby Sevens format is fast becoming one of the most popular sporting codes in the world, and is now ready to host the twentieth edition of their World Series.

-The 2018 Rugby 7’s World Cup will head to San Francisco in the US over three days, from July 21-23 (AEST), and you won’t miss this great action when watching at home on TV or streaming the matches live to a mobile device if you’re out and about.
+The 2019 Men’s Rugby 7’s will continue with a visit to Singapore from 13-14 April, and you won’t miss the available action when watching at home or streaming matches live to a mobile device.

-For the men, the number one seed is South Africa, which was the most consistent side throughout the Sevens Series this year.
-Fiji are the form side heading into the World Cup having won the previous two legs of the Series at Vancouver and Hong Kong respectively.
-As for Australia, they are ranked sixth with their best efforts being a win at Sydney which was followed by a Semi Final loss in Hamilton.
-For the women, Australia won at both Dubai and Sydney but are number two seeds behind New Zealand, who racked up more points in the most recent series.
-Australia did beat New Zealand in the Final at the Rio Olympics, the biggest tournament since the last World Cup, but don‘t look for the World Cup of Rugby Sevens on Free to air in Australia.
+For the men, the number one seed is South Africa, which was the most consistent side throughout the Sevens Series this past year.
+Fiji are the form side heading into the tournament having won Gold at half of the stops last time around.
+Fiji will look to get off to a faster start, after failing to finish higher than fourth in the first three stops last year, Dubai, Capetown and Sydney.
+As for the Australian men, they are ranked fourth entering 2018-19 with their best efforts last season being a win at Sydney which was followed by a Semi Final loss in Hamilton.
+For the women, Australia enters this year’s tournament the defending champs having won at both Dubai and Sydney, but are the number two seed behind New Zealand, who finished strong in winning the last three events.
+With the added stop in the USA there will be six series total for the women, and they will play on the same weekend as the men’s teams in Sydney.
+The Aussie women did beat New Zealand in the Final at the Rio Olympics, and will look to duplicate that this time out, but don‘t look for the Rugby Sevens on Free to air in Australia.

-All events shown as Sydney time, adjust for regional differences.
+All events shown as Sydney time and available on Fox Sports (Kayo/Foxtel), adjust for regional differences.
 Rugby Sevens Replays include highlights of the day’s matches.

 Watch or Stream Rugby 7’s Live